 Bees are delicate creatures, yet it is possible to purchase them through the mail.
-When looking to buy bees to start your hive, it is advisable to find one that is as close to your location as possible and make sure they are experienced with shipping bees if they are not close enough for a local pickup or delivery.
+When looking to buy bees to start your hive, it is advisable to find one that is as close to your location as possible.

 We’ll cover below the 3 most common ways to get bees for your new hive: